 In Key Stage 3 students study: Religious Education; English; Mathematics; Science; Art; Design & Technology (including Woodwork, Graphics, Food Preparation & Nutrition and Textiles); Drama; Geography; History; Information Technology; Music; Spanish; Physical Education; and PSHCE.

-In addition, all students continue to take PSHCE and Core PE.
-For September 2019 we are introducing an exciting new course, Study Skills, the purpose of which is to enable students to understand how they learn, equip them with the skills that they need to be a successful learner and provide a structured way to reflect on and review their own learning skills.
+In addition, in KS4 all students continue to study PSHCE and Core PE.
+From September 2019 we are introducing an exciting new course, Study Skills, the purpose of which is to enable students to understand how they learn, equip them with the skills that they need to be a successful learner and provide a structured way to reflect on and review their own learning skills.